How to Get an Emotional Support Animal (ESA) Letter in Oakland, CA

 Service animals, including psychiatric service dogs (PSD), are still protected under the ACAA.
 It’s possible that your ESA can be trained to become a PSD if you would benefit from them performing at least one disability-related task; our team at USSA can help with this too.

-Can I Live With an ESA in Oakland, California
+Can I Live Anywhere With an ESA in Oakland?

 People with ESAs are granted the right to live with their animals in rental homes in Oakland, California, even if landlords have “no-pet” policies in place.
 This is thanks to the Fair Housing Act, a federal law that prevents housing discrimination based on characteristics such as religion, race, familial status, sex, and disability.

-California’s Fair Employment and Housing Act also offers similar legal protections and has made it unlawful to evict or deny housing to a renter because they have an ESA.
+California’s Fair Employment and Housing Act also offers similar legal protections and has made it unlawful in almost every case to deny housing to a renter because they have an ESA.

 As well as being given the right to live in places with no-pet policies, ESAs are also exempt from pet fees, pet deposits, and restrictions in terms of size, weight, or breed.